 The disadvantages are also simple and straightforward.
 There are many unlicensed and unregulated brokers out there, who peddle their services as fully legitimate.
 Such brokers will often resort to underhanded tactics to fleece their traders, like tinkering with the prices, inducing slippage or making it difficult for them to withdraw funds.

 Furthermore, in this regard it has to be noted that the single market-maker business model, on which most of the CySEC regulated brokers are based, carries an inherent conflict of interest.
 When trading with such brokers, traders effectively go up against "the house", on a playing field entirely controlled by the latter.
 See: How do binary options brokers make money?

 The return rates offered by some binary option brokers are simply too small, so they cannot be overcome through strategy.

 What should traders look for in a binary option broker?
 The first step is to check for a license/regulatory framework.
 One should avoid unregulated brokers without any further consideration, regardless of how good a deal they offer.

-CySEC (the Cyprus Securities and Exchange Commission) is one of the best known regulatory authorities before the binary options ban, but Australia's ASIC and the UK's FSA are in this game too, together with other national financial regulatory bodies.
+CySEC (the Cyprus Securities and Exchange Commission) was one of the best known regulatory authorities before the binary options ban, but Australia's ASIC is still in this game, together with other national financial regulatory bodies.

 The business model pushed by the broker is an important factor to consider too.
 In this regard, we have two competing models: the above described single market-maker one and the exchange-based one.
 The two models are fundamentally different.
 Suffice to say though that with the exchange-based model, traders trade against each-other, like for example with SPECTRE, while with the single market maker one, they trade against the broker.

 The next most important factor is the return percentage.
 This defines how much one can win on ITM (In The Money) trades, relative to one's initial investment.
 While some brokers offer as much as 95% average in this regard, others will only provide 70%, or even less, which is something no trader should settle for.